 He was very fond of lying between us in winter time under the covers and we had quite a few nasty scars when he scratched and bit us for moving too much in our sleep.

 Poppy, Jules and Max

 He had not hunted squirrels or birds for some three years before he passed and focused instead on lizards in our little rockery at the bottom of our rock garden when the mood took him on the odd occasion.

-His pancreas was apparently the problem and we had him on special diet medical kibble these past 7 months but he has been eating less and less and complaining loudly and painfully a lot to me of late.
+His pancreas was apparently the problem and we had him on special diet medical kibble for some 7 months but he has been eating less and less and complaining loudly and painfully to me as if I could help him get better.

 I knew he was in a lot of pain with painful gut cramps but these were not constant in nature and he seemed to get back to normal pretty quick.

-His most recent monthly blood work came back clean though but then he stopped eating and now his blood work was showing acute pancreatitis markers again, mere hours after a clean bill of health.
+His monthly blood work came back clean though but then he stopped eating and then his blood work showied acute pancreatitis markers again, mere hours after a clean bill of health.

-Max coughed up blood all over our bedroom carpet and we took him to our vet immediately.
+Max coughed up blood all over our bedroom carpet and we took him to our vet immediately this happened.